shopmaker-com/html5-upload/README.md

 In the backend, the app provides three routes, found in app/upload.rb (the main app file):

  - "/" aka the index, which displays the upload UI
- - POST "/upload" which accepts upload hcunks
+ - POST "/upload" which accepts uploaded chunks
- - GET "/upload" which accepts a JSON in the format
+ - GET "/upload" which accepts JSON in the format

         {file: <filename>}